iainm342/milestone-2/README.md

 ![site display on different screens](/assets/images/readme/responsive.png)

-This website was designed to offer the user a "one-stop" site to be able to search for restaurants in their desired town.
+This website was designed to offer the user a "one-stop" site to be able to search for restaurants in their desired town (currently restricted to Reading, Marlow and Henley-on-Thames).
 The site allows them to filter the restaurants by cost/style and to then be provided the contact details of the chosen restaurant or to be able to hop on to their booking engine.
 The site also provides an unfiltered list and locations are provided using the Google Maps API so that they can see where the restaurants are located.
 There is also the option to sign up for updates and for businesses to request to join the site.

 This is the second of four Milestone Projects required for the Full Stack Web Development course provided by Code Institute.
 The main goal for this project was to produce an "interactive front-end site to present useful information to the users" using HTML, CSS and JavaScript.